thomasclarke1969/documentation/quick-start/android/send-a-message.md

 layerClient.sendMessage(message);
 ```

-You can verify that your message has been sent by going to https://developer.layer.com/dashboard/apps
+You can verify that your message has been sent by looking at the logs inside [developer dashboard](/dashboard/projects).